programmes

-Connected Places Catapult is helping to accelerate the transition to zero-emission road freight.
+Connected Places Catapult is helping to accelerate the transition to zero-emission heavy goods vehicles and infrastructure.

 Heavy Goods Vehicles (HGVs) are vital to industry and represent the backbone of trade and commerce worldwide.
 They are responsible for ensuring we have access to food, medicines, and goods of all kinds.